Is B2B branding essential to growing your business?

 When it comes to brand building, everything starts with your WHY.

-2. Understand That Design Matters
+2. Understand That Design Matters for B2B Branding

-You might not have been born with an amazing sense for beautiful web design talent, but you should be aware of the many reasons why design matters and that it can have a significant impact on your business’s success.
+You might not have been born with an amazing sense of beautiful web design talent, but you should be aware of the many reasons why design matters and that it can have a significant impact on your business’s success.

 In 2005, The Design Council studied 63 publicly traded companies and discovered that companies that focused on design outperformed other companies on the FTSE (Financial Times Stock Exchange) between 1995 and 2004.